MiroslavHustak/FSharp-Coding-Guidelines/README.md

 ## 4. Code Structure & Patterns

+**Separation of Pure And Impure Functions**

+Hiding impurity in function signatures should be avoided.
+Consider using a non-monadic emulation of Haskell's IO monad with a custom-made SCDU, such as `type IO<'a> = IO of (unit -> 'a)`.

 **Monadic Abstractions**

 Monadic custom computation expressions (with single-case discriminated unions used for creating builders) are employed where appropriate.
 If monadic function composition / ROP is used (functions from `FSharp.Core`, `FsToolkit`, and `FsToolkit.ErrorHandling`), it is recommended to limit its usage to the following functions: `Option.map/bind`, `Result.map/bind`, `Option.defaultValue`, `Result.defaultValue/defaultWith`, `Result.sequence`, and `Result.mapError`.